lsst/qserv/doc/source/devel/quick-start-devel.rst

 .. code-block:: bash

    # use Qserv official distribution server
-   eups distrib install --onlydepend --repository http://lsst-web.ncsa.illinois.edu/~fjammes/qserv qserv
+   eups distrib install --onlydepend qserv -t qserv
    # only if you want to launch integration tests with your Qserv code
-   eups distrib install qserv_testdata setup qserv_testdata
+   eups distrib install qserv_testdata -t qserv setup qserv_testdata -t qserv

 .. note::

    Above command will install dependencies for the current Qserv release.
-If you want to develop with an other set of dependencies, you may have to install them one by one, or specify a given Qserv version.
+If you want to develop with an other set of dependencies, you may have to install them one by one, or specify a given Qserv version, instead of ``-t qserv``.

 .. _quick-start-devel-setup-qserv: